WSDOT/wzdx.models/README.md

 * WorkZones (RoadEvents, e.g., Detours, Restrictions, WorkZones )

 ## Usage
-While model objects can be used independently to create a feed, builders can be used to ensure a valid feed output is generated.
+Model objects in this package can be used independently to create a feed.
+However, it is highly encourged that you build your WZDx feed using the built in builder classes.

+These builders ensure a valid feed output is generated.

-For example, creating a v4 workzone/detour (wzdxfeed) feed can be done using the builder classes either individually or fluently:
+Example: Creating a v4 workzone/detour (wzdxfeed) feed can be done using the builder classes either individually or fluently:

 ### Using individual builders:
 ``` cs